When the frost comes it's important to have a game plan for harvest and storage

 Use a garden fork to loosen the soil all around the plant- about 12 inches away from the stem so you don't puncture the tubers.
 Then carefully lift the tubers from the ground.
 Go slowly and use caution.
 Then, gently shake or comb away the loose dirt from the clump, being careful not to break the tubers from the neck.

 Then you should have a nice clump of tubers attached to the stem!

 Summing it up:

 - Cut back the whole plant with good loppers, leaving a few inches of thick stem for a handle, after the first hard frost- or in the late fall.

 - Carefully loosen the soil around your plant and lift them with a garden fork.
 Don't just grab them by the "handle" and pull- you can break a lot of tubers that way

-- Gently shake or brush the dirt off from around the plan
+- Gently shake or brush (a paint brush works great) the dirt off from around the plan

 Now you're ready for the next step!